 Stable URLs for providers’ GTFS and GTFS Realtime feeds are critical for enabling user-facing applications that provide transit information to the general public.
 Changing the URL with each GTFS update may cause information to disappear from user-facing applications due to a broken link.
-Uploading GTFS data directly to the Google Transit Partner portal does not make the raw data available to other trip planning applications or the general public, so it is insufficient to satisfy this guideline.
+Uploading GTFS data directly to the Google Transit Partner portal does not make the raw data available to other trip-planning applications or the general public, so it is insufficient to satisfy this guideline.
 Providing a stable URL for the most recent data does not prevent a provider from making historical GTFS data available through different addresses.
-This guideline can be resolved with the following.
+This Guideline can be resolved with the following:

 - A stable URL for static and real-time GTFS feeds, such as:

 - A page on the provider’s website that lists all available GTFS feeds, such as: